andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 Python is case sensitive, so it makes a difference if a character is upper or lower case.
 Variable names are usually lowercase (except for camel case).
 Constants, which are variables that can not/never change their value, are not directly supported in Python.
 By convention, they are named all uppercase(`PI = 3.14159`).
 # Mutability Behaviour
-> [!todo]- partly exam relevant
-> Please try to understand the basics, even if the details seem hard.
-This topic might seem complicated and like an unnecessarily detailed description.
-However, working with memory references is extremely significant for low level languages.
-And in Python you also can't ignore it.
-If you don't understand it you will regularly make hard to find mistakes and struggle.
-The details of how this works/behaves are also different between languages.

 Depending on whether a variable is storing a [[Python/1 General/5 Datatype#Mutable|mutable]] or immutable object the behavior can be significantly different.
 When assigning one variable to another `var2 = var1`, initially both of them will point to the exactly **same** location and therefore [[Python/1 General/6 Variable#Memory Objects|object in memory]].
 If you just want to copy the value by creating a new object you have to explicitly use methods like `.copy()`.

 The interesting part starts when you change one of the variables.
 If the object is not [[Python/1 General/5 Datatype#Mutable|mutable]], it is impossible to change its value in place.
 Instead, a new object storing the new value will be created and assigned to the variable.
 So in the end both of the variables will point at different objects with different values.